AHMED0929/HR_Analytics_Analysis/README.md

 ## Key Finding

-The data tells one connected story, not four separate ones: **Customer Success has both the highest attrition rate (47.1%, more than double Executive's 21.1%) and the lowest engagement score (2.9) of any department** — and company-wide, **81.2% of attrition is voluntary**.
-People aren't being let go; they're choosing to leave, and engagement is the visible warning sign before they do.
+The data tells one connected story, not four separate ones: **Customer Success has both the highest attrition rate (47.1%) and the lowest engagement score (2.9) among departments.
+Combined with the fact that 81.2% of attrition is voluntary, this suggests that employee engagement may be an important area to investigate when addressing voluntary turnover.

 A second pattern worth calling out: referral and recruiting-agency hires convert at roughly 24%, nearly triple the job board's ~8.5% — a real